Fraunhofer-AISEC/cmc/doc/setup-tpm.md

 > **Note:** For testing the CMC, we provide a readily configured Ubuntu-VM with attached swTPM.
 > For the VM-setup see [Setup-VM](./setup-vm.md).

+> **Note:** This setup sets up an example PKI and parses the current platform’s metadata from the
+> TPM event logs.
+For production setups, the metadata should be precomputed based on a
+> reproducible build and a production-grade PKI should be used.

 ## Prerequisites

 You need a machine with a TPM and `/dev/tpmrm0` or `/dev/tpm0` present.